wmsimmons/LangApps/README.md

 - Future versions of this site will include a separate application within, that allows the user to import custom language lessons + corresponding audio, with the ability to track progress for each word, grammar concept, etc.

-### 2. A small, completed practice mongoDB project with 87 Maltese verbs, using PyMongo, see /malteseVerbsMongoDB/readme.md for more info
+### 2. A small, completed practice mongoDB project with 87 Maltese verbs, using PyMongo.

 ### 3. Sanna